TRGamer-tech/openstyles/README.md

 Openstyles
 =====

 Welcome to Openstyles!
-Take a loo around, you might find something interesting!
+Take a look around, you might find something interesting!

 About
 -----